 MBTC's application of the ECL model is significant to our audit as it involves the exercise of significant management judgment.
-The key areas of judgment in calculating ECL include the following: segmenting MBTC's credit risk exposures; determining the method to estimate ECL; defining default; identifying exposures with significant deterioration in credit quality, taking into account extension of payment terms and payment holidays provided as a result of the COVID-19 pandemic; determining assumptions to be used in the ECL model such as the counterparty credit risk rating, the expected life of the financial asset, expected recoveries from defaulted accounts and the impact of any financial support and credit enhancements extended by any party; and incorporating forward-looking information, including the impact of the COVID-19 pandemic, in calculating ECL.
-Meanwhile, the recognition of deferred tax assets is significant to our audit because it requires significant judgment and is based on assumptions such as availability of sufficient taxable income in the future and the timing of the reversal of the temporary differences that are affected by expected future market or economic conditions and the expected performance of MBTC.
-The estimation uncertainty on MBTC's expected performance has increased as a result of the uncertainties brought about by the COVID-19 pandemic.
-For the recoverability of goodwill, MBTC performed the impairment testing using the cash generating unit's (CGU) fair value less costs to sell (FVLCTS) as its estimate of the CGU's recoverable amount.
-The annual impairment test is significant to our audit because the determination of the CGU's FVLCTS requires significant judgment and is based on assumptions which are subject to a higher level of estimation uncertainty due to the current economic conditions, which have been impacted by the COVID-19 pandemic.
+Key areas of judgment include: segmenting MBTC's credit risk exposures; determining the method to estimate ECL; defining default; identifying exposures with significant deterioration in credit quality, taking into account extension of payment terms; determining assumptions to be used in the ECL model such as the counterparty credit risk rating, the expected life of the financial asset, expected recoveries from defaulted accounts and the impact of any financial support and credit enhancements extended by any party; and incorporating forward-looking information in calculating ECL.
+Meanwhile, the recognition of deferred tax assets is significant to our audit because it requires significant judgment and is based on assumptions such as availability of future taxable income and the timing of the reversal of the temporary differences that are affected by expected future market or economic conditions and the expected performance of MBTC.
+For the recoverability of goodwill, MBTC performed the impairment testing using the CGU's fair value less costs to sell (FVLCTS).
+The annual impairment test is significant to our audit because the determination of the CGU's FVLCTS requires significant judgment and is based on assumptions which are subject to a higher level of estimation uncertainty.

 The CGU's assets include significant investments in unquoted equity shares and their fair values were determined using price-to-earnings (P/E) ratios of comparable companies and adjusted net asset value (NAV) method.

-Meanwhile, MPIC's net income is significantly affected by the recoverability of its goodwill, service concession assets (SCAs) not yet available for use, and SCA related to the West Zone concession; the amortization of SCAs using the units-of-production (UOP) method; and revenue on water and sewerage services from the Metropolitan Waterworks and Sewerage System (MWSS) West Service Area.
+Meanwhile, MPIC's net income is significantly affected by the recoverability of its goodwill, service concession assets (SCAs) not yet available for use, and SCA related to the West Zone Concession; the amortization of SCAs using the units-of-production (UOP) method; and revenue on water and sewerage services from the Metropolitan Waterworks and Sewerage System (MWSS) West Service Area.

-MPIC has goodwill and SCAs not yet available for use, which are required to be tested for impairment at least annually.
-In addition, there is the ongoing discussion with MWSS on the provisions of Maynilad Water Services, Inc. (Maynilad)'s Concession Agreement identified for renegotiation and amendment, which is an impairment indicator and thus requires an assessment of the recoverability of MPIC's SCA related to Maynilad.
-This matter is important to our audit because the impairment assessment of goodwill and SCAs not available for use involves significant management judgment and estimates.
-Moreover, the SCAs related to the toll roads and water concession agreements of MPIC are being amortized using the UOP method.
-The UOP amortization method involves significant management judgment and estimates, particularly in determining the total expected traffic volume and the total estimated volume of billable water over the remaining periods of the concession agreements.
-In addition, because of the lingering effects of COVID-19 pandemic, there remains a varying levels of uncertainty which affects the future economic outlook and market forecast.
-Lastly, water and sewerage service revenue recognition is significant to our audit because it is affected by the completeness of data captured during meter readings, which involves processing large volumes of data from multiple locations and different billing cut-off dates for different customer groups classified into either residential, semi-business, commercial or industrial; propriety of the application of the relevant rates to the billable consumption of different customer groups; and reliability of the systems involved in processing bills and recording revenues.
+MPIC has SCAs not yet available for use, which are required to be tested for impairment at least annually and an investment in KM Infrastructure Holdings, Inc. ("KM Infra") which are tested for impairment due to its underperformance in meeting revenue targets for the past years.
+These are important to our audit because the impairment assessment of SCAs not available for use and investment in KM Infra involves significant management judgment and estimates.
+Moreover, the SCAs related to the toll roads, water and rail concession agreements of MPIC are being amortized using the UOP method.
+The UOP amortization method involves significant management judgment and estimates, particularly in determining the total expected traffic volume, the total estimated volume of billable water, and the total estimated rail ridership over the remaining periods of the concession agreements.
+In addition, water and sewerage service revenue recognition is significant to our audit because it is affected by the completeness of data captured during meter readings, which involves processing large volumes of data from multiple locations and different billing cut-off dates for different customers; propriety of the application of the relevant rates to the billable consumption of different customers classified as residential, semi-business, commercial or industrial; and reliability of the systems involved in processing bills and recording revenues.